Difference between Mutable and Immutable in Python | Data Types

 # Create a list variable list_Num = [5, 7, 9, 11] # Create a tuple variable (initialize with the same values) tup_Num = (5, 7, 9, 11) # print the list list_Num [5, 7, 9, 11] # output # print the tuple tup_Num (5, 7, 9, 11) # output # alter the list (change any value in the list) list_Num = 6 # success # alter the tuple (change any value in the tuple) tup_Num = 4 # error # print the list again list_Num [5, 6, 9, 11] # There is a change in value; so called mutable. # print the tuple tup_Num (5, 7, 9, 11) # None of the values are changed; so it is immutable.

-I remember when I attended Druva telephonic interview, they asked me a couple of questions on it.
+I remember when I attended Druva telephonic interview, they asked me a couple of questions about it.

 - What is the difference between mutable and immutable in Python?